 I’m an assistant professor in Statistics at the LUMC and the Mathematical Institute of Leiden University.

-Bayesian nonparametrics; Sparsity; Community detection; Survival analysis; Competing risks.
+Sparsity; Causality; Bayesian nonparametrics; Nonparametric regression; Community detection; Survival analysis; Competing risks.

-7. Bayesian Community Detection. [pdf] (with Aad van der Vaart)
+9. Bayesian Community Detection. [pdf] (with Aad van der Vaart, to appear in Bayesian Analysis)

-4. Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection. [pdf] (with Peter Grünwald)
+8. S. van der Pas, P. Grünwald (2018).
+Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection.
+Statistica Sinica 28, 229-253. [pdf]

 3. S.L. van der Pas, J.-B. Salomond and J. Schmidt-Hieber (2016).
 Conditions for Posterior Contraction in the Sparse Normal Means Problem.
 Electronic Journal of Statistics 10, 976-1000. [pdf]